-Please note that the only method of applying to our Ph.D. program in Biostatistics is through the Duke University Graduate School application website: materials emailed or mailed to individual faculty members will not be reviewed by our Admissions Committee.
+Please note: Application materials emailed or mailed to individual faculty members will not be reviewed by our Admissions Committee.

 When submitting an application, candidates are required to have the following:

 - Transcripts from all undergraduate and graduate institutions where you earned (or will earn) a degree, studied for one semester or more, or took classes that relate to your current application for graduate study